Step 2 of The 4 C's to Changing your Thoughts: "Challenge"

 Part of my work in helping my client banish perfectionism, end procrastination, empower them to take healthy risks towards reaching their goals, and banishing negative thinking, is thought work.

 Thought work is the process of catching, getting curious about, challenging, and creating new thoughts when we find we are up against some limiting beliefs about ourselves.
 This is step 3 and 4 in the process.
-How did noticing (Catching) your thoughts go last week?
-Were you surprised at any of them?
-The next C in Changing Your Thoughts is to get Curious about your thoughts and where they come from and then Challenge them.
+If you are just tuning in, you can read about the previous steps in these other blog posts: Step 1: Catch and Step 2: Challenge The next C in Changing Your Thoughts is to get Curious about your thoughts and where they come from and then Challenge them.
 So often we think the thoughts we have are just a matter of fact.
 We don't think about how so many of our core beliefs are taught by society, our family of origin, our peers, etc. and that we have choice in believing them.
 We just let those thoughts drive the bus.
 And we don't even stop to ask if they have a driver's licence.

 So get curious about who’s thoughts they are and where they come from.
 Ask yourself: Where did I learn this?
 Where did this thought/these thoughts come from?
 How was this thought modelled by my family of origin?
 Where do these messages exist in our society?